-The shift lever must be in P (Park) or N (Neutral) for the vehicle to start.
-To restart the engine when the vehicle is already moving, use N (Neutral) only.
+Move the shift lever to P (Park) or N (Neutral).
+The engine will not start in any other position.
+To restart the vehicle when it is already moving, use N (Neutral) only.

 Notice: Do not try to shift to P (Park) if the vehicle is moving.
 If you do, you could damage the transmission.
 Shift to P (Park) only when the vehicle is stopped.